Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux

-\begin{prop} Let $A_0$ be a sequential task assignment for $m\;(m \geq 2)$ tasks represented by $\lambda$-$(\text{HMT}_{i,j})$ of normal shape.
-Let $T_1$ be the task turnaround time for $A_0$ without task relocation, and $T_2$ be the task turnaround time with the task reassignment sequence $(A_k)_{k=0}^{m-1}$ (see Algorithm~\ref{algorithm:NormalTaskReassignments}).
+\begin{prop} Let $A_0$ be a priority-based sequential task assignment for $m\;(m \geq 2)$ tasks represented by $\lambda$-$(\text{HMT}_{i,j})$ of normal shape.
+Let $T_1$ be the task turnaround time for $A_0$ without task relocation, and $T_2$ be the task turnaround time with the task (re)assignment sequence $(A_k)_{k=0}^{m-1}$ (see Algorithm~\ref{algorithm:NormalTaskReassignments}).
 Then, $T_2$ is less than $T_1$, i.e., $T_2 < T_1$. \end{prop}

-\begin{pot} It suffices to show that each task relocation allows each task to reduce its task execution time for a sequential task assignment in a 2D-HMS.
-Let $t_{i,x}$ be the task execution time of task $i$ on processor (or cell) $x$ in $\lambda$-$(\text{HMT}_{i,j})$ before task relocation.
-After task relocation, task $i$ is relocated from processor $x$ to its adjacent processor $x^\prime$ such that $P(x^\prime) \prec_p P(x)$, where $P(x^\prime) \prec_p P(x)$ means that an execution rate of processor $x^\prime$ is higher than that of processor $x$.
+\begin{proof} It suffices to show that each task relocation allows each task to reduce its task execution time for a sequential task assignment in a 2D-HMS.
+Let $t_{i,x}$ be the task execution time of task $i$ on cell $x$ in $\lambda$-$(\text{HMT}_{i,j})$ before task relocation.
+After task relocation, task $i$ is relocated from cell $x$ to its adjacent cell $x^\prime$ such that $N(x^\prime) \prec_p N(x)$, where $N(x^\prime) \prec_p N(x)$ means that an execution rate of node addressed by $x^\prime$ is higher than that of node addressed by $x$.
 Thus, $t_{i,x^\prime} < t_{i,x}$.
-Since each task reassignment consists of iterative task relocations by Algorithm~\ref{algorithm:NormalTaskReassignments}, we conclude that $T_2 < T_1$. $ $ \end{pot}
+Since each task reassignment consists of iterative task relocations by Algorithm~\ref{algorithm:NormalTaskReassignments}, we conclude that $T_2 < T_1$. \end{proof}